Azure VM assessments in Azure Migrate: Server Assessment

 If performance history is available, Azure Migrate considers the utilized cores for comparison.
-If a comfort factor is specified in the assessment settings, the number of utilized cores is multiplied by the comfort factor.
+If the assessment settings specify a comfort factor, the number of utilized cores is multiplied by the comfort factor.

-If performance history is available, Azure Migrate considers the utilized memory for comparison.
-If a comfort factor is specified, the utilized memory is multiplied by the comfort factor.
+If performance history is available, Azure Migrate considers the utilized RAM for comparison.
+If a comfort factor is specified, the utilized RAM is multiplied by the comfort factor.

-If there's no history the allocated memory is used, without applying the comfort factor.
+If there's no history, the allocated RAM is used without application of a comfort factor.

-The number of disks attached to the machine must be 65 or less, including the OS disk.
+The number of disks attached to the machine, including the OS disk, must be 65 or fewer.

 Guest operating system

 For an Azure VM Assessment, along with reviewing VM properties, Server Assessment looks at the guest operating system of a machine to determine whether it can run on Azure.